Car Insurance in Thailand

 This type of coverage protects your own vehicle from various risks.
 The extent of protection depends on your chosen insurance type.

-• Fire: Covers any damage or loss to a vehicle because of a fire.
+- Fire: Covers any damage or loss of a vehicle due to a fire.

-This coverage protects you from financial liabilities if you cause damage to another’s person’s property (e.g. cars or houses) and injurie, including severe cases resulting in death.
+This coverage protects you from financial liabilities if you cause damage to another’s person’s property (e.g. cars or houses) and injuries, including severe cases resulting in death.

 3. Additional coverages